close

 A brief introduction to Duck Mountain - Childs Lake

-Manitoba's capital and largest city is Winnipeg, the sixth most populous municipality in Canada.
+Manitoba maintains a prominent Francophone identity; despite an English-speaking majority, French holds official status in the provincial legislature and courts.
+The province has a diversified market economy led by manufacturing, natural resources, and agribusiness, with major industrial hubs in aerospace, life sciences, logistics, and transportation.
+Winnipeg is the dominant economic, political, and cultural centre of Manitoba, with the Winnipeg Metropolitan Region encompassing nearly two-thirds of the provincial population.
 Winnipeg is the seat of government, home to the Legislative Assembly of Manitoba and the Provincial Court.
-Four of the province's five universities, all four of its professional sports teams, and most of its cultural activities (including Festival du Voyageur and Folklorama) are located in Winnipeg.
-The city has an international airport as well as train and bus stations; a Canadian Forces base, CFB Winnipeg, operates from the airport and is the regional headquarters of the North American Aerospace Defense Command.
+Four of the province's five universities and all of its professional sports teams are located in Winnipeg.
+The city has an international airport, and CFB Winnipeg operates from the airport and is the regional headquarters of the North American Aerospace Defense Command.

 Read more about Duck Mountain - Childs Lake at Wikipedia